 8. Spend the Night at Camp Ida Smith

-Did you know there was a GSNorCal camp in San Francisco?
+Did you know there’s GSNorCal camp in San Francisco?
 Just a few miles from Ocean Beach, Camp Ida Smith is located just off of Lake Merced Boulevard in San Francisco’s Outer Sunset district.
 Growing up as a Girl Scout in San Francisco, Camp Ida Smith was my troop’s home away from home where we could experience camping without leaving the city.
 This campsite is equipped with a full kitchen, large multi-purpose common room, flushing toilets, and outdoor picnic tables while still being conveniently located less than a mile away from a grocery store.

 As you can tell, San Francisco is more than just a city – it’s an experience, where visitors enjoy art, culture, nature, food, and so much more.
 I’ve been living here my entire life and I’m still not tired of it!
 Trust me, no matter where you go, whether you’re visiting an acclaimed tourist attraction or walking through a local neighborhood, you’ll encounter something unique and special in the city of San Francisco.
 P.S.
 We know that there’s so much more to Northern California than just San Francisco, so stay tuned for more activity ideas for visiting other areas of our Council with your Girl Scout troop!